 - Americans are filling more prescriptions.
 Over the last two decades, the number of prescriptions filled has soared by 85%

 MedShadow was founded in 2013 by Suzanne Robotti for a very personal reason.
-When she was 14, she found out she would be unable to bare children because her mother was given a drug, (DES) diethylstilbestrol, when she was pregnant with her.
+When she was 14, she found out she would be unable to bear children because her mother was given a drug, (DES) diethylstilbestrol, when she was pregnant with her.
 And while MedShadow started out focusing on prescription medications, we’ve expanded since then to cover over-the-counter drugs, nutritional supplements and even benefits of alternative medicines.

 The goal of MedShadow has always been to raise the public’s awareness of the side effects of medicines.
 We have primarily done this through a mix of features, news articles, blogs and patient stories on our website, as well as a robust social media presence.
 But we want to expand our reach even further.
 On November 1, we will hold our first event, in New York City, bringing together medical experts, political leaders, concerned patients and others who support our mission of educating people about the risks and benefits of medicine.